jina-ai/jina/CONTRIBUTING.md

 ## 🙏 Thank You

 Once again, thanks so much for your interest in contributing to Jina.
 We're excited to see your contributions!

+Here's a quick summary of contributing ethics:
+1) use descriptive titles which are easily comprehensible by others.
+2) dont use caps in titles and be respectful and precise in your titles

+and as always......every contribution matters:)